rchopra/rchopra.github.io/syllabus.markdown

 Each class will have a lot of interaction with me, with the TAs, with the other students, and with the computer.
-In order to get the most out of it, you need to be present for classes with a computer.
+In order to get the most out of it, you need to be present for **classes with a computer**.
 If for any reason you cannot attend class, please let me know as soon as possible.
 Absences will be handled on a case by case basis; please note that attendance is part of your grade.

-Everyone will check in each day on Slido.
+Everyone will check in each day on [Slido](https://slido.com).
 You can open this on your phone or on your computer.

 ### Academic Honesty

-Collaborating is a key part of computer science.
-No one person could write all of the code that it takes to run most things that you use every day.
-Recognizing who did the work is equally important.
-People have worked hard to create this content and it is important to honor their time and effort by only using the content with proper licensing or attribution.
-Additionally, I want to make sure that you understand what's going on in the class.

-For labs, you are encouraged to get help from me, the TAs, the Internet, or other students, but you may not divide-and-conquer or copy code directly from somewhere else.
-Each student must submit their labs independently and elaborate on who they collaborated with and how.
+You are encouraged to get help from me, the TAs, the Internet, but you **may not copy code directly from somewhere else**.
+Each student must submit their homework, projects, and labs independently and elaborate on who they collaborated with and how.

-For projects and homework assignments, you are encouraged to get help from me, the TAs, or the Internet, but you may not copy any code directly from somewhere else.
 You may get general help from other students, but you may not discuss exact code or specific solutions.
 Exams and quizzes must be done independently.

+The course staff will use plagiarism detection tools when grading assignments.
+The first time an assignment is found to be plagiarized, the assignment grade will be zero-ed out for **all students** with matching code.

+{: .warning }
-Failure to follow this policy is against the rules of the University and is subject to disciplinary actions, up to and including a grade of “F” for the course and a letter of fact in the student’s record.
+Further incidents will be dealt with on a case-by-case basis, with disciplinary actions up to and including a grade of “F” for the course and a letter of fact in the student’s record.

+If you are tempted to copy code from anywhere, please reach out to me first.
+We'll work something out!
+Also remember we provide many ways to [get help](#ways-to-get-help).

 ### Technology

 #### In Class

-We will be holding class on campus in the classroom.
+We will be holding class on campus in the classroom and on Zoom for the hybrid section.
 Throughout the course, we will often be writing code in class, so it is important that you have a computer accessible during class.
+You'll also need a computer for the weekly quizzes.

-Please do your best to refrain from using your computer or cell phone for non-class-related purposes during class.
-The classes will be much more enjoyable and productive for everyone involved if we are all fully engaged.
+Please do your best to refrain from using your computer or cell phone for non-class purposes during class.
+The classes will be much more enjoyable and productive for everyone if we are all fully engaged.
 We have a lot of material to get through and only one semester to cover it all, so let’s make the most of that precious time.

 #### Out of Class

 You will need access to a web browser (e.g. Chrome, Firefox, Safari, etc.) - preferably on a computer - and a high-speed internet connection.

-Please check your @morgan.edu email and Canvas daily.
-I will share materials and make course announcements through these methods.
-Assignments will be assigned and submitted through edstem.
+Please check your @morgan.edu email and the course website daily.
+I will share materials and make course announcements through these channels.
+Assignments will be assigned and submitted through EdStem.
 We will set up an account with your
 @morgan.edu email address in one of the first labs of the class that you will use for the rest of the semester.